 When we think of pop-up books, we think of the decorative covers and surprising objects that come bouncing off the pages.
-It’s a world that creates an adventure for our minds and lets our thoughts run wild until the book closes.
-Pop-up books are a form of magic for children because it lets the door to creatively open.
+Pop-up books are a form of magic for children because it opens the door of creativity.

 Technically speaking, pop-up books are a form of a hidden 3D dimensional paper that is discovered when opened by rising unfolding or a pulling action.
 It changes from a 2D figure into a 3D figure with a simple motion.
 The technical and all-encompassing term for pop-up art is paper engineering.

-As technology has developed and we have entered the 21st Century, books have formed from paper, to audio tapes, to movies, and so on.
-We used to tell stories with words and movable paper that slides or pulls.
-Now pop-up books have entered a technological advancement that allows it to be even more real.
-With 3D technology, we are able actually to step into that world and experience it for ourselves.
-It allows us to experience how history is changing and growing.
+As technology has developed and we have entered the 21st Century, books have advanced from paper, to audio recordings like Audible, Kindles, iPads, movies, and other adaptations.
+With 3D technology, we are able to step into that world and experience it for ourselves.
+It allows us to experience the world in a new, imaginative, way.

-Pop-up books were originally created for adults; strange right?
+Pop-up books were originally created for adults; surprising right?

 But they have become a learning tool for children.
-Centuries ago pop-up books were designed for adults to learn more about Anatomy and Astrology.
+Centuries ago pop-up books were designed for adults to learn more about anatomy and astrology.
 People were very fascinated with how creative it was and how the artwork stood out.
-The rich were very attracted to the art and technical innovation of pop-up books.
+The wealthy were very attracted to the art and technical innovation of pop-up books.

 Fast forward to the modern age, even though pop-up books are no longer the forefront art medium for the rich, it still is an innovative art form.
 One of the biggest innovators is a woman named Collette Fu.
 She built a way to make real-life pop-up even bigger in person.
 Her pop-ups have made worldwide news her artwork reflects on Illuminate Cultures Depicts Myths and Reflects off of Legends.
 She has made the largest pop-up book in the world; its home location is the Photo Arts Center in Philadelphia.

-Pop-Up books were the beginning of AR and it provided us with the knowledge of what can happen if we tested certain types of technology.
-Using data to create more of a world opened the doors for creators to let the experience of VR unfold even more.
-VR has allowed the viewer to understand more of the story than just words, but active visual aids.
+Pop-Up books were the beginning of virtual reality and showed what can happen when creativity and technology collide.
+Using data to create a virtual world, creatives are testing out virtual reality games, virtual reality headsets, and other mixed reality technologies.
+Virtual reality allows the viewer to be immersed in a virtual world like never before.
+Virtual and augmented reality creates an in body experience for the audience.
+Stories begin to feel like they are in real life.
 Pop-up artists started with objects popping out of paper with a color that brought attention to our eyes very quickly, and VR has done the same.
-The difference is VR has allowed us to be surrounded with and interact in 3D with the stories we’ve formed.
+The difference is virtual reality has allowed us to be surrounded with and interact in 3D with the stories we’ve formed.